oauthstuff/draft-oauth-rar/main.md

 * (if needed) Enrich authorization details in the user consent process (e.g. add selected accounts or set expirations)
 * (if needed) Determine how authorization details are reflected in access token content or introspection responses
 * Determine how the resource server(s) process(s) the authorization details or token data derived from authorization details
+* (if needed) Entitle clients to use certain authorization details types

 ## Minimal implementation support